20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Energy Equation in Terms of “Head”

 Civil and hydraulic engineers, who deal primarily with liquids rather than gases, often express the energy equation in terms of pressure head and specific weight.
 The pressure head or the static pressure head, , is the height of a liquid column corresponding to a particular pressure value so that it will have units of length, i.e., meters or feet.
-After doing some problems with the energy equation, it will be apparent that using a pressure head is a convenient concept.
+After doing some problems with the energy equation, it will be apparent that using a pressure head is convenient.

 Specific Weight

 The specific weight is the weight of a unit volume of a fluid.
-The symbol is often used for specific weight, but this choice causes a symbol conflict with aerospace and mechanical engineers who use
+The symbol is often used for specific weight, but this choice causes a symbol conflict with aerospace and mechanical engineers who use as the ratio of specific heats.
+Therefore, specific weight can be denoted by the symbol , i.e.,

 (33)